Connecting startups and corporates in Amsterdam

-For the 3rd edition of Launchpad Meetups, which took place on 23-25 May 2016, StartupAmsterdam collaborated once more with The Next Web and EY, increasing the reach in both the startup and corporate world.
+For the third edition of the Launchpad Meetups, which took place from 23 to 25 May 2016, StartupAmsterdam collaborated once more with The Next Web and EY, increasing the reach in both the startup and corporate world.
 In just three days, 39 participating corporates were connected to some 150 startups.

-- At a Launchpad Meetup the startups pitch in relation to a current innovation challenge of the corporate.
+- At a Launchpad Meetup, the startups pitch in relation to a current innovation challenge set by the corporate.
 They can instantly add value to the corporate if their solution fits the challenge.
 In most cases, resources have already been assigned by the corporate to conquer the particular challenge, making collaboration after a Launchpad Meetup a likely option.

 - Startups get the opportunity to tailor their pitch to the corporate and its challenge rather than pitching on a general theme.
-The application and selection of startups are based on this defined challenge.
-By doing research into the particular corporate process structures, the cause of the challenge and the innovation goals, the entrepreneur can deliver a spot-on pitch at the Launchpad Meetup, presenting potential next steps for collaboration.
+Application and selection of startups is based on this defined challenge.
+By doing research into the particular corporate processes and structures, the cause of the challenge and the innovation goals, the entrepreneur can deliver a spot-on pitch at the Launchpad Meetup, presenting potential next steps for collaboration.

 - For corporates, Launchpad Meetups are a unique opportunity to scout potential collaboration with startups.
 Organising a Launchpad Meetup at the office makes it easy to engage colleagues, inspire them on innovation and a more lean way of working.
 It is a low-threshold method to take first steps towards collaboration with startups.